 |Job Title: Director, OPHIContact Details: Oxford Poverty & Human Development Initiative (OPHI) Oxford Department of International Development Queen Elizabeth House (QEH), University of Oxford Mansfield Road, Oxford OX1 3TB, UK Tel +44 1865 email@example.com|

 Sabina Alkire directs the Oxford Poverty and Human Development Initiative (OPHI), a research centre within the Department of International Development, University of Oxford.
-From January she is also the Oliver T. Carr Professor and Professor of Economics and International Affairs at George Washington University (part time until 2016).
+She is also the Oliver T. Carr Professor and Professor of Economics and International Affairs at George Washington University (part time until 2016).
 She also continues as research collaborator of the Harvard Global Equity Initiative at Harvard University.
 Her research interests and publications include multidimensional poverty measurement and analysis, welfare economics, the capability approach, the measurement of freedoms and human development.
 She holds a DPhil in Economics from the University of Oxford.